biancamariciuc/traffic-monitoring/README.md

 ![seq_diagram](https://github.com/user-attachments/assets/5f01cff2-2b65-4b19-9832-32784aab32e2)

-For this project, I chose to implement a concurrent TCP (Transmission Control Proto- col) server that creates a thread for each connected client.
-I chose this protocol over others because TCP ensures accurate information transmission by establishing a virtual connection between the sender and receiver, which is important for my project, since drivers rely on precise and reliable data.
+For this project, I chose to implement a concurrent TCP (Transmission Control Protocol) server that creates a thread for each connected client.
+I chose this protocol over others because
+TCP ensures accurate information transmission by establishing a virtual connection between the sender and receiver, which is important for my project, since drivers rely on precise and reliable data.